SansGuidon/bookmarks/README.md

 * [Eric Jorgenson](https://medium.com/evergreen-business-weekly/lets-stop-communicating-like-minions-evergreen-business-weekly-3-internal-communication-97a9705eb71a) - (2015) Secrets to Perfecting Organizational Communication—Evergreen Business Weekly 3: Internal Communication | If the members of the team cannot communicate, isolation limits their potential.
 > Overcommunicate in all ways, all the time.
 There is no such thing as too much communication.
 When you think you’ve communicated something too much, you’re probably just beginning to get through.
 * [Eric Jorgenson](https://medium.com/evergreen-business-weekly/how-not-to-hire-like-a-clownshow-evergreen-business-weekly-2-hiring-f4da0e9d3230) - (2015) How Not to Hire Like a Clownshow—Evergreen Business Weekly 2: Hiring
+* [Nick Cassella](https://civicskunk.works/ask-your-coworkers-what-they-make-youll-earn-more-46efb2daf63e) - (2018) Ask Your Coworkers What They Make.
+You’ll Earn More.

 ## Cryptocurrency
 > News